 Shopping around for windows?
 Lucky you!
 Unless you are someone who works in construction, real estate, or window sales, you might be feeling slightly overwhelmed with all the information out there.
 There’s a lot of pressure to get your window purchase right because windows are an investment most homeowners only want to make once in a lifetime.
-As if the pressure of an important investment isn’t enough, windows can be a confusing purchase because you have to make a ton of decisions from window type, style, material, size, etc. At LeafGuard, we can’t help you make any personal stylistic choices, but we can help you decide between standard sizing or custom built windows.
-Here’s a short list of Pros and Cons for each.
+As if the pressure of an important investment isn’t enough, windows can be a confusing purchase because you have to make a ton of decisions from window type, style, material, size, etc. While we can’t help you make any personal stylistic choices, but we can help you decide between standard sizing or custom built windows.
+Here’s a short list of pros and cons of each.

 Standard Window Size

-- Cost: Considering the financial burden that comes with purchasing new windows, probably the biggest advantage of going with a standard sized window is the cost.
-Standard size windows can be purchased from a box store such as Home Depot or Lowe’s and are much cheaper than custom windows.
+Cost: Considering the financial burden that comes with purchasing new windows, probably the biggest advantage of going with a standard sized window is the cost.
+Standard size windows can be purchased from a box store and are cheaper than custom windows.